Bianchi type-I transit cosmological models with time dependent gravitational and cosmological constants - reexamined: Solution of field equations

 where constants $m_{1}, m_{2}, m_{3}$ and $l_{1}, l_{2}, l_{3}$ satisfy the fallowing two relations:

 in the particular case

 and

 Now, the metric functions can be determined as functions of cosmic time t if the average scale factor is known.
-Hence, following (Yadav and Sharma 2013; Yadav 2012; Pradhan et al. 2013d) we consider the {\it ansatz} for the scale factor, where increase in term of time evolution is
+Hence, we consider the {\it ansatz} for the scale factor, where increase in term of time evolution is

-This {\it ansatz} generalizes the one proposed in (Pradhan 2013; Saha et al. 2012; Pradhan and Amirhashchi 2011).
-This choice of scale factor yields a time-dependent deceleration parameter (see Eq. (\ref{eq47})) such that before dark energy era (cosmological constant), the corresponding solution gives inflation and radiation/matter dominance era with subsequent transition from deceleration to acceleration.
-Thus, our choice of scale factor is physically acceptable.
-The motivation for such consideration is due to observational fact that the universe has accelerated expansion at present as observed in recent observations of Type Ia supernova (Riess et al. 1998; Perlmutter et al. 1999; Tonry et al. 2003; Clocchiatti et al. 2006) and CMB anisotropies (De Bernardis et al. 2002; Bennett et al. 2003; Hanany et al. 2000) and decelerated expansion in the past.
-It is well established the transition redshift from decelerating expansion to accelerated expansion is about $0.5$.
-Now for a Universe which was decelerating in past and accelerating at the present time, the DP must show signature flipping (Padmanabhan and Roychowdhury 2003; Amendola 2003; Riess et al. 2001).
-This theme motivates to choose such scale factor (\ref{eq34}) that yields a time dependent DP (\ref{eq47}). \\
+In our earlier studies it is found that {\it ansatz} generalizes [52$-$55].
+The choice of scale factor attracts a time-dependent deceleration parameter (see Eq. (\ref{eq47})) which brings that dark energy era, the solution gives inflation and radiation/matter dominance era with subsequent transition from deceleration to acceleration.
+Now for a Universe which was decelerating in past and accelerating at the present time, the deceleration parameter must show signature flipping \cite{ref56}.
+This theme motivates to choose such scale factor (\ref{eq34}) that yields a time dependent deceleration parameter given by Eq. (\ref{eq47}). \\

 Using Eq. (\ref{eq34}) in Eqs. (\ref{eq28})$-$(\ref{eq30}), we obtain

 where

 From Eqs. (\ref{eq35})$-$(\ref{eq37}), we obtain